 The problem with the current pandemic - or any epidemic for that matter - is the rate of transmission.
 With a large window of time whereby a patient is infectious, and the vagueness of symptoms, or the chances of being asymptomatic, all these considerations come into play when it comes to transmitting the disease and infecting others.
 Some people can have absolutely no symptoms but carry a strain of the virus which is highly contagious, hence earning them the label of being a “super spreader”.

-The high volume of people becoming infected and the limited number of resources available has put a strain on the medical sector and medical institutes are being pushed to the limit.
+The high volume of people becoming infected and the limited number of resources available has put a strain on the medical sector and medical institutes are being pushed to the limit, with the introduction of various COVID testing near you companies.
 Hospitals are being overrun and frontliners are overworked and exhausted.

 One way to introduce some semblance of order back into the medical world is to add automation into the playing field.